antonfirsov/docs/2017/05-May/cli-telemetry/dnf-cli-telemetry.md

 We will continue to make this data available to you in a timely manner, and we're going to look into making it possible for you to visualize the kinds of trends we're seeing (like in the images above).
 For now, we're making the raw data available to you.

 Thanks to everyone that has been using .NET Core.
 The community engagement on the project has been amazing and we are making a great product together.
-Thanks to everyone who has telemetry enabled.
 This information is helping us make the product better and will become even more useful in the future.
 We are now doing our part to make the data collected publicly available.
-This makes good on a promise that we made at the start of the project.
+This makes good on a statement that we made at the start of the project, that we would release the data.
 We now look forward to other developers reasoning about this data and using it as part of project decision making.